junsklee/cubrid-testtools/CTP/bisect/README.md

 # CUBRID Bisect Tool

-A standalone tool for finding the first failing commit for CUBRID shell tests using git bisect.
+A standalone Java-based tool for finding the first failing commit for CUBRID shell tests using git bisect.

 ## Overview

 This tool implements a distributed bisect workflow where:
-1. **QAHome** (or any client) sends a JSON request with suspected bad commit range and list of failing tests
+1. **Client** (e.g., QAHome) sends a JSON request with suspected bad commit range and failing tests
 2. **Producer** node receives the request and for each test:
    - Automatically finds the parent of the first suspected bad commit to use as the "good" commit
    - Uses git bisect to find the actual first bad commit